 For example, you and your clients using Zendo to communicate with one another, will still receive email notifications whenever any of the parties reaches out or messages the other.

-It’s also crucial to highlight the fact that for any initial message to pop into Zendo, it must go through an Order Page as a Request.
-So you may find yourself having to introduce Zendo and the Order Page to your clients first, so that they know how to communicate with you.
-Already logged in clients can create new Requests through Zendo, but they have to get introduced to the platform beforehand.
+It’s also crucial to highlight the fact that for any initial message to pop into Zendo, it must go through the Service Catalog or a stand-alone page as an order or request.
+So you may find yourself having to introduce Zendo to your clients first or properly connect it with your website, so that they know how to communicate with you.
+It’s also worth noting that already logged in clients can easily create new Requests through Zendo.

 Still, we believe that it’s worth a little time and effort to finally free yourself from the back-and-forth emails’ shackles.
 You don’t have to believe us, just try Zendo yourself with a free Starter Plan today and stop wasting time digging through your email inbox!